On rigidity and convergence of circle patterns: Some estimates for circle patterns

 This contradicts our assumption and finishes the proof. \end{proof}

 With the same proof as in~\cite[Corollary~6.2]{He99} (adapting the numerical constant to $C_6$) we obtain

-\begin{corollary} Let $G$ be the 1-skeleton of a strongly regular cell decomposition of an open disc and $\mathscr C$ is a corresponding pattern of circles.
+\begin{corollary} Let $G$ be the 1-skeleton of a strongly regular cell decomposition of an open disc and $\mathscr C$ is a corresponding circle pattern.
 Assume that conditions~(1)--(3) hold.
 Then $\mathscr C$ is locally finite in $\C$ if and only if $G$ is $\vel$-parabolic. \end{corollary}